ppremru/LaunchAdoption-OCP/install/sno-disconnect/00_index.md

 Target Version: OpenShift Container Platform 4.16

 This documentation provides a step-by-step GUIDE to deploying a Single Node OpenShift (SNO) cluster in a disconnected (air-gapped) environment using the Agent-based Installer.
+In a disconnected environment, distinguishing between IPI (Installer Provisioned Infrastructure) and UPI (User Provisioned Infrastructure) is critical.
+For this guide, you are using the Agent-based Installer, which is effectively a "hybrid" or "Modified IPI" flow because the installer creates the bootable engine (the ISO), but you provide the static network definitions and the hardware.

 ## Installation Steps